 You are exempt from this requirement if you are entitled to vote by absentee ballot under the Uniform and Overseas Citizens Absentee Voting Act, or if you provide your Georgia driver's license/ID number (or the last four digits of your social security number if you do not have a driver's license/ID) on your registration form and your identifying information is verified with a state database.

-Georgia law (O.C.G.A § 21-2-417) requires Georgia residents to show photo identification when voting in person.
+Georgia law requires Georgia residents to provide photo identification when voting in person or by mail.